Stroudsburg, Pennsylvania: History

+18th century

 Stroudsburg was laid out by Colonel Jacob Stroud in 1799.
-Stroud's family founded Stroudsburg in the mid-1700s.
+Stroud's family founded Stroudsburg in the mid-18th century, and the town was incorporated on February 5, 1815.

+19th century

+Stroudsburg was the location of the lynching of Richard Puryear in March 1894.
+A Black railroad worker accused of murdering a white storekeeper, Puryear was lynched by a mostly white mob after he escaped from prison.
+Despite a grand jury investigation, no one was charged or convicted for Puryear's murder.

+20th century

-The Academy Hill Historic District, Kitson Woolen Mill, Monroe County Courthouse, and Stroud Mansion are listed on the National Register of Historic Places.
+In the late 20th century, the Academy Hill Historic District, Kitson Woolen Mill, Monroe County Courthouse, and Stroud Mansion were each listed on the National Register of Historic Places.

 Geography

 Stroudsburg is located at 40°59′9″N 75°11′43″W (40.985764, -75.195352).